nagarajsp24/nagarajsp24/README.md

 👋 Hello, Welcome to my GitHub profile!

 I'm Nagaraj S Penagondala, a passionate job seeker in the field of Frontend Development.
-My coding journey began with a profound interest in creating user-centric experiences through HTML, CSS, and JavaScript.
+My coding journey began with a profound interest in creating user-centric experiences through HTML, CSS, JavaScript and ReactJs .
 I specialize in React and embrace the principles of UX/UI design to craft delightful and intuitive interfaces.

 🚀 What I Do:
 Currently exploring opportunities to contribute as a Frontend Developer, I bring a blend of technical expertise and design principles to create seamless and engaging user interfaces.
 I am committed to delivering solutions that prioritize user experience and functionality.